 NOTE: The disaster loss deduction under Code Sec.
 63(c)(1)(D) and the motor vehicle sales tax deduction under Code Sec.
 63(c)(1)(E), which are part of the overall standard deduction, are allowed for AMT.

 Medical and dental expenses are deductible in calculating AMTI to the extent that they exceed 10% of AGI.
-For years before 2013, they are deductible for regular tax purposes to the extent that they exceed 7.5% of AGI.
-For 2012, the difference between the deductions for AMT and regular tax (which for practical purposes is the lesser of the amount on line 9 of Schedule A, Form 1040, and 2.5% of the amount on line 38, Form 1040) must be added in calculating AMTI on Form 6251, line 2.
+For years before 2013, they are deductible for regular tax purposes to the extent that they exceed 7.5% of AGI and the difference between the deductions for AMT and regular tax (which for practical purposes is the lesser of the amount on line 9 of Schedule A, Form 1040, and 2.5% of the amount on line 38, Form 1040) must be added in calculating AMTI on Form 6251, line 2.

-For 2013 and later years, because the deduction will be the same for regular tax and AMT, no adjustment will generally be necessary.
+For 2013 and later years, the deduction will be the same for regular tax and AMT, so no adjustment will generally be necessary.
 However, in 2013 through 2016, a transitional rule in Code Section 213(f) allows taxpayers 65 years and older to continue deducting medical and dental expenses in excess of 7.5% of AGI for regular tax purposes.
 However, this rule will not apply in determining the AMT deduction.
 Therefore, taxpayers affected by Code Section 213(f) will have an AMT adjustment for medical and dental expenses in those years.

 Mortgage interest: The rules for deducting mortgage interest are more restrictive for AMT than for regular tax.
 If a taxpayer can deduct more mortgage interest for regular tax than for AMT, the difference is an adjustment that the taxpayer adds back in calculating AMTI.